Railton Flood Guide

 1. Know your risk

 Flooding often happens in Tasmania and can cause widespread and significant damage.
 In the past 200 years there have been 78 flood related deaths in Tasmania.
 This guide is to help you understand flood risk in your area.
+Familiarise yourself with evacuation routes or higher places that will be safer from flooding, noting a flood event in Railton is unlikely to last more than 12 hours.

 2. Prepare your household